sjdu10/vmc_torch/README.md

-# VMC_torch
+# vmc_torch

-A VMC framework for pyTorch models.
+A variational Monte Carlo (VMC) framework for pyTorch models.
 Can be used for tensor network VMC (bosonic and fermionic) once the TNS is wrapped as a torch model.